 Arbitration of a commercial contract dispute, successfully defeating tens of millions in claims against our client and securing a multimillion-dollar award on counterclaims

 Obtaining complete summary judgment in a AAA arbitration in an indemnification dispute between two chemical companies

-Mr. Tweedie is committed to pro bono, representing clients primarily in custody and visitation cases, and is a member of the Carpenter-Walsh Pro Bono Inn of Court in Delaware.
-Mr. Tweedie and a team of McCarter attorneys handled the appeal of a custody dispute to the Delaware Supreme Court.
+Mr. Tweedie is committed to pro bono and is a member of the Carpenter-Walsh Pro Bono Inn of Court in Delaware.
+One of Mr. Tweedie’s more notable pro bono representations was in a McCarter team that handled the appeal of a custody dispute to the Delaware Supreme Court.
 The appeal was one of first impression, resulting in a unanimous en banc reversal in favor of our client.
 Subsequently, the Delaware legislature amended the law at issue, adversely affecting the client.
 We again appeared before the Family Court and appealed to the Delaware Supreme Court.
 For our pro bono service, the Delaware State Bar Association awarded McCarter & English the 2010 Leadership Award.

 During law school, Mr. Tweedie was a Lead Articles Editor of the Washington & Lee Law Review.
 His Note, Transboundary Environmental Impact Assessment Under the North American Free Trade Agreement, is available at 63 Wash. & Lee L. Rev. 849 (2006).
 Prior to law school, Mr. Tweedie worked as an Assistant Instructor in Science, focused mainly on geographic information systems (GIS), in the Geography Department at Middlebury College.